neko-craft/NekoMaid/README.md

 geolite2-eula: false # Agree or not with EULA of MaxMind GeoIP2
 baidu-map-license-key: '' # If you deploy your own front-end website and turn on the GeoIP function, you should use your own Baidu map license key

+skin-url: '' # Custom player skin url (png), {} will be replaced with username or UUID
+head-url: '' # Custom player avatar url (png), {} will be replaced with username or UUID

 debug: false # Debug mode

 logger: # Logger configures